Status

 Inclusion Criteria #2: Venous Leg Ulcers

-Subjects having a non-healing venous leg ulcer of 4 weeks duration, and a maximum of 52 weeks of standard of care (compression), prior to the initial screening visit.
+The target ulcer must have been present for a minimum of 4 weeks and a maximum of 52 weeks of standard of care prior to the initial screening visit.

 The affected limb must have adequate perfusion confirmed by vascular assessment.
 Any of the following methods performed within 3 months of the first screening visit are acceptable: